 Appliance fillers are useful if you want to install a microwave into a lower cabinet, or a wall oven unit, for example.
 It’s rare that your appliance will fit perfectly in your IKEA cabinet box, with no gaps.
 To cover those gaps, we offer appliance fillers in two widths (24” and 30”).
 Our appliance fillers are 5” tall, and come with extra edge banding.
 You can cut the filler to fit the gap exactly, and then apply the edge banding onto the cut edge for a more finished look.

 A DIY Paint Grade appliance filler is installed above the wall oven to cover the gap.

 While all of our parts are manufactured to fit IKEA cabinets, we understand that occasionally a custom part may be required to finish your project.
 Whether it’s a built-in unit you want to integrate into your kitchen, an island that needs custom side panels, or a door for an IKEA cabinet box you’ve cut down, we can supply the part you need.

 All measurements for custom parts must be provided by the client.
 Because we can’t measure your space, and can only work off of the dimensions we are given, we cannot assume liability for any incorrect measurements.

-We cannot make custom parts narrower than 4.5”, due to the minimum width we can edge band.
+We cannot make wood or DIY custom parts narrower than 4.5”, and acrylic or textured melamines parts narrower than 3″, due to the minimum width we can edge band.
 We also cannot make parts taller than 95”, due to the maximum size of sheet goods available.

 A custom extra-long acrylic panel is installed on the side of two stacked upper cabinet boxes.